Partially hydrogenated oil, also known as trans fat, is one of the few ingredients that almost everyone can agree we should avoid.

 Some vegetable oils may contain trans fats, especially if the oils are hydrogenated.

-Summary Fried foods, such as french fries and hamburgers, are often cooked in vegetable oils, which may harbor trans fats.
-Furthermore, the trans fat concentration increases each time the oil is reused.
+During frying of foods such as french fries or fried chicken, the heat applied to the vegetable oils can create trans fats.
+Furthermore, the trans fat content of the oil increases each time the oil is reused.